Breeds

 Beloved Trickster Hares Annabelle, our latest Grand Champion, we sadly lost in childbirth, which is very rare and the first time its happened in decades of raising rabbits.

 We’ve also won Best of Fur at many shows.
-We select here for fur, something overlooked by other breeders who focus mainly on type at the sacrifice of the quality of fur.
+We do select here for fur, something overlooked by other breeders who focus mainly on type at the sacrifice of the quality of fur.
 The Beveren was the original fur breed, and unfortunately due to points on the show table – and the crashing of the fur industry – many breeders have let slip the emphasis on fur.
 Nowadays, there is a comeback in fur, and we hope sustainable fur sources like rabbits will be selected instead of foxes and mink, since rabbits are also a food source.
 We find the pelt on the Beveren is one of the best, with its rollback and density, and with selection, could be brought back to it’s former glory.

 IMG_1595